afantes/Front-End-Tasks/README.md

 => Random Background Color : The mission of the code is to generate a random hexadecimal color code and apply it as the background color of the webpage.

 => Works Filter : The mission of the code is to create a gallery with a switcher that allows the user to filter and display specific categories of images.
 Overall, the code enhances the user experience by providing a filtering mechanism for the gallery, allowing them to focus on specific types of images and customize their viewing experience.

+=> Random Serial Number : The mission of the code is to generate a random serial number when the "Generate" button is clicked.
+This can be used in various applications or scenarios where unique identifiers or codes are needed.
+It can be useful for generating activation codes, coupon codes, unique identifiers for database records, or any other situation that requires a random and unique string of characters.